I invested my last year pursuing a postgraduate degree in Entrepreneurship at one of the universities here in the UK.

 I added this to my short-term plan and the improvement in articulation was supported by the Viva feedback I received from the module leader of this PDL in semester one.

-Reflecting on the recent incident of pitching my idea in a hackathon, however, made me realize of more practice required during different settings.
+Reflecting on the recent incident of pitching my idea in a hackathon, however, made me realize of more practice is required in different settings.

-I could have performed better with presentation skills amongst familiar faces in classroom settings but as things change with large and unfamiliar settings, my practice to gain confidence is still necessary.
+I could have performed better with presentation skills amongst familiar faces in classroom settings but as things change in large and unfamiliar settings, my practice to gain confidence is still necessary.